 What Are All The Costs For the Court Order Process?

+$214 to file, common average.
 Court Filing Costs are the biggest part of the expense.
-In New York, petitions are filed in a superior court where the cost to file is between $435 and $480.
-No court charges less that $435 for this.
+In Georgia, petitions are filed in a superior court where the cost to file is between $200 and $290.
+No court charges less than $200 for this.
 (Hint: All superior courts have a Fee Waiver Request form for if you can’t afford the filing charges along with your regular monthly living costs).

+$100 Advertising, common average.
 Publishing usually costs between $80 and $175, but can be as much as $500.
-Get that cost before you write in your chosen newspaper if you can. $90-$110 is a common cost for this.
+Get that cost before you write in your chosen newspaper if you can. $90-$110 is a usual cost for this.
 Publishing charges cannot be waived.
-However, conforming to gender identity and Safe-At-Home petitions have exemptions).
+(However, exemption for family violence can be an exception)

-Petition Preparation costs nothing if you do it yourself.
+Petition Preparation costs nothing if you do everything yourself.
 FULL SERVICE with EZ Name Change costs $190.
-A lawyer can do that for between $500 and $2500.
-You can get a Forms company to help you fill out the forms for only between $50 and $150.
+A lawyer can do that for between $500 and $2500 (no fixed pricing).
+You can get a national forms company to help for between $50 and $150 (forms only, limited Georgia County specific inventory of forms).
 A paralegal may help for between $300-$500.

 Can You Change Your Child’s First And/Or Middle Name Too?